Illinois Authors

 Pen Name: None

-Connection to Illinois: Urrea lives in Naperville and is a professor of creative writing at the University of Illinois-Chicago.
+Connection to Illinois: Urrea lives in Naperville and is a distinguished professor of creative writing at the University of Illinois-Chicago.

 Biography: A finalist for the Pulitzer Prize, Luis Alberto Urrea is the bestselling author of ''The Devil's Highway'', ''The Hummingbird's Daughter'', ''Into the Beautiful North'', and ''Queen of America'', among others.
 He has won the Lannan Literary Award, the Pacific Rim Kiriyama Prize, an American Book Award, the Christopher Award, and an Edgar Award, among other honors.
 Born in Tijuana to a Mexican father and American mother, he lives outside of Chicago and is a distinguished professor of creative writing at the University of Illinois-Chicago.
 A member of the Latino Literature Hall of Fame, he is a prolific and acclaimed writer who uses his dual-culture life experiences to explore greater themes of love, loss and triumph.
 Download the following link to watch Luis speak at the 2018 National Book Festival - https://blogs.loc.gov/national-book-festival/2020/06/best-of-the-national-book-festival-luis-alberto-urrea-2018/?loclr=eanbfb.